launchdarkly-labs/project-migrator/README.md

 * Account members

 Notes:
-* SDK / Mobile / Client keys will need to be generated in the new project and updated in the application's configuration
+* SDK / Mobile / Client keys will be new in the new project, and will need to be updated in the application's configuration
 * Try not to make changes to the source project while migrating
 * The larger the project, the more memory and time will be required
 * Flag statuses will all be reset
 * All creation dates will be set at the time of running this script
-* Maintainer IDs are only set on some resources
 * Historical data (i.e. Audit log) cannot be transferred
-* Currently NOT idempotent

 Future considerations:
-* Merging projects
+* AI Configs
-* Some form of idempotency
 * Release pipelines
 * Teams
 * Relevant Roles